 The annually published Global Climate Risk Index analyses to what extent countries have been affected by the impacts of weather-related loss events (storms, floods, heat waves etc.).

-Unfortunately, we were unable to compile a Climate Risk Index in 2022 due to a temporary lack of data at our data supplier.
-We are very sorry about this and hope that there will be a new edition of the CRI in 2023.
-Until then, you are welcome to take a look at our CRI of 2021.
+Unfortunately, we were unable to compile a Climate Risk Index in 2022 and 2023 due to a temporary lack of data at our data supplier.
+We are very sorry about this.

 The Global Climate Risk Index 2019 analyses to what extent countries and regions have been affected by impacts of weather-related loss events (storms, floods, heat waves etc.).
 The most recent data available — for 2017 and from 1998 to 2017 — were taken into account.
 The countries and territories affected most in 2017 were Puerto Rico, Sri Lanka as well as Dominica.
 For the period from 1998 to 2017 Puerto Rico, Honduras and Myanmar rank highest.

 Do you have questions about the Climate Risk Index?
 Please feel free to contact us via:

 The content and works on these pages created by the operators of these pages are subject to German copyright law.
 The reproduction, processing, dissemination and all kinds of use outside the limits of copyright require the written consent of each author or creator.
 Downloads or copies of this publication are for private, non-commercial use only.
 If the content on this site was not created by the operator, the rights in copyright of third parties were respected.
 In particular, content of third parties is marked as such.
 Nevertheless, should you notice a breach of copyright, you are requested to let us know.
 If we become aware of a breach of the law, we will remove this content immediately.